 With its fresh water supply and safe harbour, Governor Phillip famously described Sydney Cove as, “… being without exception the finest Harbour in the World ...
 Here a Thousand Sail of the Line may ride in the most perfect Security.”

-Just 12 days after the landing at Sydney Cove – and the birth of a nation – the Colony of NSW was brought into being.
+Just 12 days after the landing at Sydney Cove – and the birth of a new Western nation – the Colony of NSW was brought into being.

 To commemorate this great occasion:

 - if you’re in/near Sydney, visit Circular Quay and show your friends or loved ones some sites commemorating New South Wales’ history

 - if you live outside of NSW, plan a visit to the First/Premier State to enjoy its beauty, contrasts, hospitality and history